kirtanag/analysis/README.md

 ### https://kirtanag.github.io/data_analysis/AirPodsInteractiveHeatmap.html

 Some key conclusions from it include:
-[a] Overall, a lot of users talk about the product's sound quality, as well as phone (presumably about connecting to their phone)
+[a] Overall, a lot of users talk about the product's sound quality, as well as phone (presumably about connecting to their phone) <br>
-[b] Unsurprisingly, members of the ecosystem talk about sound quality more than other reviewers.
+[b] Unsurprisingly, members of the ecosystem talk about sound quality more than other reviewers. <br>
-[c] There is a non-trivial downward movement of the mention of quality in the overall heatmap as time progresses.
+[c] There is a non-trivial downward movement of the mention of quality in the overall heatmap as time progresses. <br>
-[d] More people talk about how the AirPods work more than 6 months into using it
+[d] More people talk about how the AirPods work more than 6 months into using it. <br>